 We have considered how all groups with protected characteristics will be affected by the scheme.
-As part of our consultation we asked responders their gender, age ethnicity, whether they considered
+As part of our consultation we asked responders their gender, age ethnicity, whether they considered themselves disabled and whether they claimed CTS.

-1 Other socially excluded groups could include those with literacy issues, people living in poverty or on low incomes or people who are geographically isolated from services themselves disabled and whether they claimed CTS.
 A breakdown of how they responded to the options is available in Appendix I: CTS Scheme review of the consultation.